-If you want to showcase your photo archive or image collection, then consider these image hosting providers.
-We've compared seven of the best photo cloud storage websites; some aimed at photographers and some suited to general picture storage.
+If you want to showcase your photo archive or image collection, then consider photo storage and sharing sites and these image hosting providers.
+We've compared some of the best photo cloud storage websites; some aimed at photographers and some suited to general picture storage.

 1. IDrive is the best cloud storage provider (opens in new tab)